seeingthroughthenet/nibbana-the-mind-stilled/manuscript/html/nibbana.md

 In the two terms *vipassanā* and *anupassanā* we have a special way of seeing that is penetrative as well as contemplative.
 It is, in short, an **objective approach to understand the subjective in one's experience, with a view to attaining perfection**.

-In the *Theragāthā* we find Venerable MahāMoggallāna Thera stating the purpose of this special way of seeing in the following verse.
+In the *Theragāthā* we find Venerable Mahā Moggallāna Thera stating the purpose of this special way of seeing in the following verse.

 *Sukhumaṁ paṭivijjhanti*